Oracle Spread Betting - Spread Betting on US Shares

 How to Spread Bet on Oracle?

-Should you want to speculate on US companies such as Oracle then one solution could be to place a spread bet on the Oracle share price.
+If an investor decides to invest in firms like Oracle then one option could be to spread bet on the Oracle share price.

-Looking at a website like Financial Spreads, we can see they are currently offering the Oracle Rolling Daily market at $35.14 - $35.19.
-Therefore, you could spread bet on the Oracle share price:
+Looking at Capitalspreads, you can see that they are currently offering the Oracle Rolling Daily market at $35.14 - $35.19.
+Therefore, an investor can spread trade on the Oracle share price:

-Oracle Spread Betting Example Rising above $35.19, or
+Oracle Spread Trading Example Rising above $35.19, or

 Oracle Trading Example Falling below $35.14

-When financial spread betting on S&P 500 equities you trade in £x per cent.
-Therefore, if you decided to risk £4 per cent and the Oracle share price changes by $0.33 then that would be a difference to your profit/loss of £132. £4 per cent x $0.33 = £132.
+Whilst making a spread bet on US equities you trade in £x per cent.
+As a result, if you decided to invest £4 per cent and the Oracle share price changes by $0.33 then that would change your bottom line by £132. £4 per cent x $0.33 = £132.

 Rolling Daily Shares Markets

-Be aware that this is a Rolling Daily Market and so unlike a normal futures market, there is no settlement date.
-You do not have to close your trade, should it still be open at the end of the trading day, it just rolls over into the next session.
+This is a Rolling Daily Market which means that there is no predetermined settlement date for this market.
+You do not have to close your trade, should it still be open at the end of the trading day, it simply rolls over to the next trading day.

-If your bet does roll over and you are speculating on the market to:
+Should your trade roll over, if you are speculating that the market will:

-Oracle Trading Example Increase - then you will pay a small overnight financing fee, or
+Oracle Trading Example Increase - then you are charged a small overnight financing fee, or

-Oracle Trading Example Decrease - then a small payment is normally credited to your account
+Oracle Trading Example Decrease - then you will usually receive a small credit to your account

 Oracle Rolling Daily - US Shares Trading Example

-Then you could decide to buy a spread bet at $35.19 and invest, let’s say, £3 per cent.
+Then you may decide that you want to buy at $35.19 and invest, let’s say, £3 per cent.

-Therefore, you make a profit of £3 for every cent that the Oracle shares go above $35.19.
-On the other hand, such a bet also means you will make a loss of £3 for every cent that the Oracle market falls lower than $35.19.
+So, you make a profit of £3 for every cent that the Oracle shares increase and move higher than $35.19.
+Having said that, it also means that you will lose £3 for every cent that the Oracle market moves below $35.19.

-Looking at this from another angle, should you ‘Buy’ a spread bet then your P&L is calculated by taking the difference between the settlement price of the market and the price you bought the spread at.
-You then multiply that price difference by the stake.
+Thinking of this in a slightly different way, if you ‘Buy’ a spread bet then your profits (or losses) are worked out by taking the difference between the settlement price of the market and the price you bought the spread at.
+You then multiply that difference in price by the stake.

-As a result, if the share price rose then you might consider closing your spread bet and therefore guarantee your profits.
-So if the market moved up then the spread, determined by the spread betting company, might change to $35.59 - $35.64.
+As a result, if after a few trading sessions the share price moved higher then you could consider closing your position in order to secure your profit.
+So if the market increased then the spread might change to $35.59 - $35.64.
 In order to close your spread bet you would sell at $35.59.
-Accordingly, with the same £3 stake your profit would come to:
+Accordingly, with the same £3 stake you would make:

 P&L = (Closing Price - Opening Price) x stake